 Under Article 5 of the Constitution, only Congress or State Legislatures can propose an Amendment.
 No one from the executive or the judiciary branch can veto or deny an amendment from passing, whether a sitting President or a Supreme Court Judge.

-How can you propose an amendment?
+How to propose an amendment

-If you want to propose a bill to Congress or present a potential amendment to the Constitution, it is possible.
+Anyone may propose a bill to Congress or present a potential amendment to the Constitution.
 Of course, only a congressional member can propose a bill on the floor.

 This can result in that bill being proposed on the floor, passed by the houses, and observed as law as part of the Constitution.
 It isn’t easy and will take a lot of effort on your end.
-However, this is what the Constitution and Article 5 were meant for.

 However, Constitutional Amendments is what Article 5 was meant for.